 Mount Piddington is located in the Explorer Range of the Blue Mountains, just south of the village Mount Victoria in New South Wales.
 It stands at 1,094 m or 3,589 ft tall and forms an imposing part of the surrounding landscape.

 The mountain was named after William Richman Piddington, a historical colonial landowner in the area.

-More recently, there have been monumental rock-climbing achievements on the mountain, for example when it was first freed by Mike Law in 1973 becoming the hardest climb in Australia.
+More recently, there have been monumental rock-climbing achievements on the mountain.
+For example, when it was first freed by Mike Law in 1973 and became the hardest climb in Australia.

 Mount Boyce is situated in the Explorer Range of the Blue Mountains, 2km north of the town of Blackheath.
 It forms one of the highest points of the surrounding plateau at 1093m (3586ft) and is just east of a sharp cliff which drops to the Kanimbla Valley.

 The feature was named in 1923 after Venerable Archdeacon Francis Bertie Boyce, a well-respected social reformer and clergyman who died in Blackheath.

 The mountain provides climbers with a number of crags which allows for sport, mixed and traditional climbing options.

 Mount York is also a notable feature of the Explorer range, just outside the village of Mount Victoria.
 The hill consists of a relatively flat dissected plateau with a minor rise at its 1061m (3481ft) peak.

 This mountain provided the view of the Australian “west” for early farmers and its summit is commemorated as such.